rubypinkromance/rubypinkromance.com/src/shorts/one-wild-night/4-amy.md

 When she said his name, she felt his cock throb inside her, and then he started moving against her.

 “Yes!
-That’s it, I want — Uh! — I want to feel your — Ah! — cock…”
+That’s it, I want—Uh!—I want to feel your—Ah!—cock…”

 He buried his face against her neck, pulled almost all the way out, and slammed his weight back onto her in a way that caused sparks at the edge of her vision.

-“Oh yeah, like that, fuck me like that — Ah! — fuck me hard — Ah!
-Ah! — harder!”
+“Oh yeah, like that, fuck me like that—Ah!—fuck me hard—Ah!
+Ah!—harder!”

 Every time she spoke, he thrust harder into her.

 “Ah!
-Yeah, Wally, fuck — Oh!
-God! — Your dick is so hard in my pussy — Ah Ah AH! — fuck me!”
+Yeah, Wally, fuck—Oh!
+God!—Your dick is so hard in my pussy — Ah Ah AH!—fuck me!”

 Wally began thrusting away with abandon.
 He was grunting in her ear.
 She wrapped her legs around him and clawed at his back.